kingcollins17/qeasily-backend/README.md

 - Payment and subscription integration with Paystack
 - Pagination support for API endpoints

-## Directory Structure

-The application follows a layer-first directory structure:
+The application follows a layer-first directory structure

-app/
-├── dependencies/        # Contains dependency functions for injection ├── models/              # Pydantic data models
-├── routes/              # API routers, separated by feature ├── utils/               # Utility functions (e.g., for pagination)
-├── main.py              # Entry point of the application
-├── schema.sql           # Database schema backup

-## Getting Started

-### Prerequisites
+### Core dependencies

 - Python 3.8+
 - MySQL database